Spora-Foundation/Spora/treasure_boy/README.md

 # Treasure Boy

-A high-performance transaction generator and airdrop tool for the Tondi blockchain network.
+A high-performance transaction generator and airdrop tool for the Spora blockchain network.
 Treasure Boy enables efficient batch transactions, address generation, and automated airdrop operations with configurable transaction rates and fee management.

 ## Features